 In the CPU rewrite mode, write to and read from software commands and data into even-numbered address ("0" for byte address A0) in 16-bit units.
-Write data into even address in 16-bit units.
-Do not write 16bit data into odd address or data in 8-bit units.
 Always write 8-bit software commands into even-numbered address.
 Commands are ignored with odd-numbered addresses.

 Use software commands to control program and erase operations.
 Whether a program or erase operation has terminated normally or in error can be verified by reading the status register.
-Read data from an even address in the user ROM area when reading the status register.

-Figure 1.29.1 shows the flash identification register and flash memory control register 0.
+Figure 1.22.1 shows the flash memory control register 0 and the flash memory control register 1.

 Bit 0 of the flash memory control register 0 is the RY/BY status flag used exclusively to read the operating status of the flash memory.
-During programming, erase and lock-bit programming operations, it is "0".
+During programming and erase operations, it is "0".
 Otherwise, it is "1".

 Bit 1 of the flash memory control register 0 is the CPU rewrite mode select bit.
 The CPU rewrite mode is entered by setting this bit to "1", so that software commands become acceptable.
 In CPU rewrite mode, the CPU becomes unable to access the internal flash memory directly.
-Therefore, Write to this bit only when executing out of an area other than the internal flash memory.
+Therefore, write bit 1 in an area other than the internal flash memory.
 Also only when $\overline{\text{NMI}}$ pin is "H" level.
 To set this bit to "1", it is necessary to write "0" and then write "1" in succession.
-To set this bit to "0" by only writing a "0".
+The bit can be set to "0" by only writing a "0".